 - A guide for Investing in Kenya

-Akash is highly regarded by IFLR1000 (2020) under the mergers & acquisitions and banking practice areas.
-He is also regarded a leading lawyer in Kenya by Legal 500 (2019) under the banking, finance and capital markets practice area.
+Akash is highly regarded by IFLR1000 (2021) under the mergers & acquisitions and banking practice areas.
+He is also regarded a leading individual Kenya by Legal 500 (2021) under the banking, finance and capital markets practice area.

 Membership in Professional Societies